kauderk/concise-syntax/README.md

 - `Your Code installation appears to be corrupt.
 Please reinstall.`
 	- The extension spawns a window script and vscode doesn't like that.
 That script syncs the window state with the extension.

+- Uninstall the extension.
+	- View > Command Palette > `Dispose Extension (free memory)`.
+	- Why?
+The vscode extension api doesn't seem to call it's uninstall hook consistently.
+So, the extension needs to be disposed manually. :'(

 - This extension is a workaround for a feature that is not yet available in VSCode.
 	- Which is the ability to toggle tokenColors and or apply partial theme rules.